The Best Christmas Essential Oil Blends: How Do You Make Your House Smell Like Christmas?

 If you love ginger and other such spices, you can go for her Gingerbread Soap, which also uses cinnamon and ginger but combines them with nutmeg and even turmeric, if you wanted.

-Personally, I’m partial to anything that has bergamot in it so on my list of things to do is her Winterfresh Soap, which uses not only bergamot but also other such refreshing oils as eucalyptus, fir, rosemary and peppermint.
+Personally, I love anything that has bergamot in it so on my list of things to do is her Winterfresh Soap, which uses not only bergamot but also other such refreshing oils as eucalyptus, fir, rosemary and peppermint.
 That, to me, is the perfect smell of Christmas!

 Christmas potpourri gift recipe